-- 1) Obtain an expression for the resultant amplitude of, composition of two S.H.M. 's having the same period along the same path. - 2) Define angular S.H.M. and obtain its differential equation. - 3) Obtain the expression for the period of a magnet vibrating in a uniform magnetic field and performing S.H.M. - 4) Explain damped oscillation. - 5) Derive differential equation of damped harmonic oscillations. - 6) Explain the reference circle method for projection of a rotating rod. - 7) Explain 1) Free Oscillations 2) Force Oscillations 3) Resonance - 8) Using a differential equation of linear S.H.M., obtain an expression for acceleration, velocity and displacement of simple harmonic motion. - 9) Define an ideal simple pendulum and obtain an expression for its periodic time. - 10) Deduce the expression for kinetic energy, potential energy and total energy of a particle performing S.H.M.
+- 1) Using differential equation of linear S.H.M., obtain an expression for acceleration, velocity and displacement of simple harmonic motion. - 2) Define ideal simple pendulum and obtain an expression for its periodic time. - 3) Deduce the expression for kinetic energy, potential energy and total energy of a particle performing S.H.M.
 State the factors on which total energy depends.